queenish001/Portfolio/README.md

 # Portfolio
-Checkout my portfolio website: queenish-portfolio.netlify.app
+Checkout my portfolio website: https://queenish-portfolio.netlify.app/

 Do let me know your feedback and suggestions on how I can improve :)